 When I think afternoon tea, I think perfect manners and pinkies up.
-I imagine layering scones with dainty amounts of jam and clotted cream with my grandmother (who, in my imagination, looks suspiciously like the Queen of England).
-What I discovered on my most recent trip to London, though, is that afternoon tea can be a whole lot of fun.
+I imagine layering scones with dainty amounts of jam and clotted cream with my grandmother (who, in my imagination, looks suspiciously like the Queen of England), not quirky afternoon tea.
+London always has a way of surprising me though.
+What I discovered in this gorgeous, tea-loving city is a whole host of themed afternoon tea in London.

-Fancy hotels all around London are catering to the millennial crowd desperate to relive their 90s childhood.
-Instead of the traditional high tea, themed afternoon teas are popping up all across the city, and I made it my mission to try as many of the unusual afternoon teas in London as possible.
+Fancy hotels and chic cafes all around London are catering to the millennial crowd desperate to relive their 90s childhood.
+Instead of the traditional high tea, quirky afternoon teas are popping up all across the city, and I made it my mission to try as many of the unusual afternoon teas in London as possible.

 B Bakery Gin Bus